ioos/Cloud-Sandbox/README.md

 Enter 'yes' to create the resources.

 ### Install all of the required software and libraries
-This is done automatically in init_template.tpl <br>
+This is done automatically in `init_template.tpl` <br>

 It takes about 15 minutes for the entire setup to complete.<br>
 Wait a few minutes before logging in.

-Details about the created instance and how to login will be output when completed:
+Details about the created instance and how to login will be output when completed.

 **Example output**
 ```